JimmyKenMerchant/RaspberryPi/sound_box/README.md

 **Purpose**

-* Programmable Sound Generator
+* Programmable Sound Generator, Wave Forms Have Been Stored to RAM in Advance by Running Codes

-* Mono Sound of Sin, Sawtooth, Square, and Noise
+* Mono Sound of Sine, Sawtooth, Square, and Noise

 * Flat and Powerful Sound Like Analogue

+* 4 Steps Volume, Predefined Macros of Music Codes and Scales, etc.

+* Output by DMA Control, Low CPU Usage

 **Output/Input**